What is Amazon ACoS?

 Every single sale you make on Amazon’s Marketplace is subject to a sales fee.

 The sales fees are payable whether you are on an individual or professional Amazon selling plan.
-These particular fees are dependent on a) the price, and b) the product category.
+These particular fees are dependent on

 It will pay dividends to check which category your intended products fall into, and make sure the referral fees aren’t too extortionate, so you don’t end up paying all your profit to Amazon!